sbormann/ioBroker.iqontrol/README.md

 # Changelog

+### 0.0.36-DEV
+* (Sebastian Bormann) Added compatibility for some android devices to forced touch.
+* (Sebastian Bormann) Changed the way hue and ct is displayed for better compatibility to some devices.

 ### 0.0.35
-* (Sebastian Bormann) Fixed crash of frontend, if a device has no role and added info to admin to chose a role
+* (Sebastian Bormann) Fixed crash of frontend, if a device has no role and added info to admin to chose a role.
-* (Sebastian Bormann) Removed filtering of states in select-id-dialog for autocreate
+* (Sebastian Bormann) Removed filtering of states in select-id-dialog for autocreate.
-* (Sebastian Bormann) Further improvments of forced touch with force-indicator and hopefully a better compatibility with more devices
+* (Sebastian Bormann) Further improvments of forced touch with force-indicator and hopefully a better compatibility with more devices.

 ### 0.0.34
 * (Sebastian Bormann) Added forced touch menu (press hard or press long on unsupported devices), wich will give more room for extended features in future.